sitepoint/wp_theme_basetheme/readme.txt

 == Getting Started ==

-Since Sitepoint Base is a starter theme to kick off your own awesome theme, the first thing you want to do is copy the Sitepoint Base folder and change the name to something else.
+Since SitePoint Base is a starter theme to kick off your own awesome theme, the first thing you want to do is copy the Sitepoint Base folder and change the name to something else.
 You'll then need to do a three-step find and replace on the name in all the templates.

-1. Search for Sitepoint Base inside single quotations to capture the text domain.
+1. Search for SitePoint Base inside single quotations to capture the text domain.
 2. Search for sitepointbase_ to capture all the function names.
 3. Search for Sitepoint Base with a space before it to replace all the occurrences of it in comments.
    (You'd replace this with the capitalized version of your theme name.)